Tell Southwest to prioritize accessibility for ALL bodies!

 Don’t most airlines have assigned seating?
 Why can’t Southwest just do what they do?

-We want to make sure that Southwest works with fat and disabled communities to ensure that assigning seats does not result in a loss of what works better on Southwest than it does on other airlines.
+Southwest needs to work with fat and disabled communities to ensure that assigning seats does not result in a loss of what works better on Southwest than it does on other airlines.

 Why should fat passengers get a second seat free of charge?